-- 34. A court may continue to conduct hearings, bench trials, and oral arguments by remote transmission.
+- 31. Self-represented litigants may file, without a wet signature, protective order requests, stalking injunction requests, pleadings, and other documents.
+The court will consider such documents "signed" consistent with Title 46, Chapter 4 of the Utah Code, Uniform Electronic Transactions Act, if (1) self-represented litigants include their name on the signature line of a document with the necessary declaration; and (2) the document is sent as an attachment in an email with a visible email address, or through other secure electronic communication approved by the court.
+Clerks of court shall accept filings that meet these requirements. - 32.
+A court may continue to conduct hearings, bench trials, and oral arguments by remote transmission.
 Presiding judges may issue whatever orders are necessary to facilitate remote transmission of court hearings and to implement all other provisions of this Order.
 Orders issued by presiding judges or individual judges before the effective date of this Order that are consistent with this Order remain in effect.
-Orders may be issued hereafter by presiding judges or individual judges provided they are consistent with this Order. - 35.
-District Court and Justice Court judges may conduct civil and criminal jury trials in accordance with the Yellow phase risk response plan and if the court's risk response plan has been approved by the Management Committee.
+Orders may be issued hereafter by presiding judges or individual judges provided they are consistent with this Order. - 33.
+District Court and Justice Court judges may conduct civil and criminal jury trials in accordance with the Yellow phase requirements set forth in the Risk Phase Response Plan if the court's local risk response plan has been approved by the Management Committee.
 Priority should be given to addressing the case backlog for in-custody defendants.
-The Judicial Council adopts the following temporary rule modifications:

-(a) Rule 17(a) of the Utah Rules of Criminal Procedure is amended to include the following: (a)(4) In all cases tried to the bench, a defendant may waive the right to appear in person at trial and consent to appear through video conferencing if the defendant has an effective opportunity to participate, which includes the ability to view trial participants and to meaningfully interact with counsel of record in real time.
+The Judicial Council adopts the following temporary rule modifications: - (a) Rule 17(a) of the Utah Rules of Criminal Procedure is amended to include the following: (a)(4) In all cases tried to the bench, a defendant may waive the right to appear in person at trial and consent to appear through video conferencing if the defendant has an effective opportunity to participate, which includes the ability to view trial participants and to meaningfully interact with counsel of record in real time.
 "Trial participants" is defined to include the judge and testifying witnesses.
-The defendant's waiver and consent must be on the record and the court must make findings that the waiver and consent are voluntary.

-(b) The calculation of time for determining juror terms of availability under rule 4-404(2)(B) of the Utah Rules of Judicial Administration is suspended.
-The suspension will be lifted for a particular court when jury trials resume in that court.

-(c) Rule 4-404(6)(C)(i) is amended as follows: The summons may be by first class mail delivered to the address provided on the juror qualification form, by email to the email address provided on the juror qualification form, or by telephone.
+The defendant's waiver and consent must be on the record and the court must make findings that the waiver and consent are voluntary. - (b) The calculation of time for determining juror terms of availability under rule 4- 404(2)(B) of the Utah Rules of Judicial Administration is suspended.
+The suspension will be lifted for a particular court when jury trials resume in that court. - (c) Rule 4-404(6)(C)(i) is amended as follows: The summons may be by first class mail delivered to the address provided on the juror qualification form, by email to the email address provided on the juror qualification form, or by telephone.